ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Community review.
 An 'Ideas Portal' will also be provided to encorporate Community priorities into the Roadmap.

+**Caveat**: The Core Team cannot commit to deliver fully implemented solutions for all of the identified Initiatives.
+The intent here is to provide guidance at the outset, realizing the Core Team continuously evaluates and prioritizes new issues ongoing.

 * Refine/Prioritize Existing BSIPs
 * Node & CLI Wallet Enhancements
   * API Functionality